When is Supermarket Sweep on TV? Who’s hosting? What’s different about the new series?

 The classic 90’s game show is being revamped for 2019

-Get ready to go wild in the aisles….Supermarket Sweep, the eye-wateringly lurid quiz show and certified relic of the 90s is making a comeback.
+Get ready to go wild in the aisles because.Supermarket Sweep, the eye-wateringly lurid quiz show and certified relic of the 90s is making a comeback.

-Having last been seen on screen in 2007, the revamp promises to modernise the zany quiz show, which ended in a high-speed trolley dash.
+Having last been seen on screen in 2007, the revamp promises to modernise the ITV hit, which ended in a high-speed trolley dash.

 - Rylan’s Supermarket Sweep will have “a tribute to Dale Winton”